owlen/iridis/color/README.md

 Note that ngccc-server is currently hardcoded to run in testnet mode.

+Also note that if you do not have enough coins in your ngccc testnet wallet (the file ```testnet.wallet```) to pay fees, the ```makeconversion``` call will fail.
+We will get rid of this dependancy soon by adding the fees to the proposal.

 Protip: you can install ngccc in a virtualenv, and change the name of the python executable in the Popen call in __init__.py to the python executable of your virtualenv.
+A similar trick might get you going if you want to get this running on Windows.